 Skin Cancer Prevention

-Skin cancer is preventable.
+Most cases of skin cancer are preventable.
 By practicing sun safety and avoiding the use of tanning beds, you can prevent skin cancer in yourself and your children.
+Remember:

 Practice sun safety with the following: